kellenvu/kellenvu.github.io/_posts/2024-02-05-how-to-write-amcas-activities.md

 #### STAR

-A **Situation Task Action Result (STAR) description** (based on the [Amazon STAR method](https://www.amazon.jobs/en/landing_pages/in-person-interview)) highlights your problem-solving and initiative.
+A **Situation Task Action Result (STAR) description** (based on the [Amazon STAR method](https://www.amazon.jobs/en/landing_pages/in-person-interview)) highlights your initiative and impact.
 It works best for activities where you saw a problem, came up with a solution, and executed it with **quantifiable** results.
 In general, if you can think of a way to frame an activity as a STAR, then you should use a STAR description.

 Here is the formula: